thoetz/Ecommerce_Advanced_SQL/README.md

 - **Assignments**: Includes projects and exercises completed during the course, demonstrating practical application of SQL concepts.
 - **Documentation**: Provides detailed explanations and documentation for key SQL functions, techniques, and best practices utilized in the project.

-# SQL Programming Concepts and Techniques
+# Demonstrated SQL Programming Concepts and Techniques

 1. **SELECT statements**: Used to retrieve data from the database tables.
 2. **YEAR() and MONTH() functions**: Extract year and month components from dates.